 The new account must be kept open for at least three months, otherwise Nationwide may reclaim the money.

 How do you make the most of it?*

 Over the last couple of years, my wife and I have been making the most out of the Nationwide refer a friend scheme.
 Basically, you can keep referring each other to make £100 each.

 Year 1: She was a FlexAccount holder and referred me to open a FlexDirect account.
 We both earned £100 when I switched over.

 Year 2: I referred my wife to open a FlexDirect account (she only held a FlexAccount).
 We both earned £100.
 I then switched my FlexDirect account to TSB (earning £125).

 Year 3: My wife referred me again for a FlexDirect account.
 I swapped from TSB earning us both £100.
 My wife closed her FlexDirect account and swapped to TSB for £125.

-Take a look at switching bank accounts and where to find some more offers.
+Nationwide isn’t the only current account provider that offers you money to switch to them.
+Take a look at this article about switching bank accounts and where to find more offers.